 Tour guide in Japan

 The Japanese travel industry is booming right now.
 There are countless tour companies and more and more tour guides around the country.
-Since the travel industry is targeted towards foreigners and tourists, Japanese language is usually not as big of a requirement.
+Since the travel industry is targeted towards foreigners and tourists, Japanese language is usually not a big requirement.

 Freelancing